x-normalize/SaucedemoAutomationTests/README.md

-# SaucedemoAutomationTests

-## Automate the following scenarios in sausedemo application:

-## productAddedToShoppingCart_when_addToCart()
-- Login
-- Add 2 products to shopping cart
-- Go to shopping Cart
-- Assert correct items added

-## userDetailsAdded_when_checkoutWithValidInformation()
-- Login
-- Add 2 products to shopping cart
-- Go to shopping Cart
-- Go to Checkout
-- Fill User Info
-- Go to summary Page
-- Verify Summary Page

-## orderCompleted_when_addProduct_and_checkout_withConfirm()
-- Login
-- Add 2 products to shopping cart
-- Go to shopping Cart
-- Go to Checkout
-- Fill User Info
-- Go to summary Page
-- Complete Order
-- Verify Items are removed after from Shopping Cart after the order is completed
+# Saucedemo Automation Tests

+## Overview
+This project includes automated test scripts for the Saucedemo application, with a primary focus on validating the shopping cart functionality, checkout process, and order completion.

+## Setup
+1. Clone the repository
+2. Navigate to the project directory
+3. Install dependencies
+4. Execute Tests

+## Test Cases
+### 1. Addition of Product to Shopping Cart
+- **Method**: `productAddedToShoppingCart_when_addToCart()`
+- **Objective**: This test ensures that products are accurately added to the shopping cart.
+- **Procedure**:
+    1. Login
+    2. Add 2 products to the shopping cart
+    3. Navigate to the shopping cart
+    4. Assert that the correct items have been added

+### 2. Addition of User Details
+- **Method**: `userDetailsAdded_when_checkoutWithValidInformation()`
+- **Objective**: This test verifies that user details are correctly added during the checkout process.
+- **Procedure**:
+    1. Login
+    2. Add 2 products to the shopping cart
+    3. Navigate to the shopping cart
+    4. Proceed to checkout
+    5. Enter user information
+    6. Navigate to the summary page
+    7. Verify the details on the summary page

+### 3. Order Completion
+- **Method**: `orderCompleted_when_addProduct_and_checkout_withConfirm()`
+- **Objective**: This test confirms that an order is successfully completed and items are removed from the shopping cart post-order.
+- **Procedure**:
+    1. Login
+    2. Add 2 products to the shopping cart
+    3. Navigate to the shopping cart
+    4. Proceed to checkout
+    5. Enter user information
+    6. Navigate to the summary page
+    7. Complete the order
+    8. Verify that items have been removed from the shopping cart

+## Technology Stack
+- Selenium